LutzGrosshennig/unity3d-AnimatedGridMovement-Camera/README.md

 * 'E' Turn right 90°

 # What it looks like in action
-You can watch a work in progress version of "Xenomorphs" on Youtube:
+You can watch a work in progress version of "Xenomorph 2022" on Youtube:

 [![](https://img.youtube.com/vi/rUA0FSf8aAE/3.jpg)](https://youtu.be/rUA0FSf8aAE "Click me!")

-# Not (yet) included as they are part of the prototype
-* Unittests (the whole thing was written TDD style)
-* Collision detection
-* Recoil animation when you try to run into a wall.
+# Planned improvements
+* Expose a movement speed multiplier.
+* Make a version that works with the new input system.

 Have fun, Lutz